ntmbayfield/g88-galvanize-personnel/README.md

+# Solution

+This is the solution from my video walkthrough here: https://www.youtube.com/watch?v=36O5TUviaMM

 # Galvanize Personnel

 You are making an app for your new company that assigns roles to employees.
 You'll need to: